AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Post-disaster mapping and situational awareness, as well as limited use for monitoring population movement.

-**Operational Examples:** Drone mapping of October 2018 landslide, aiding disaster assessment efforts.
+**Operational examples:** Drone mapping of October 2018 landslide, aiding disaster assessment efforts.
 Drone video of refugee movement across border collected in 2016.

 **Summary:** In September 2016, the Uganda Red Cross Society used drone footage to document the scale of the humanitarian response at the Bidibidi refugee reception centre, in what was widely heralded as the first use of a drone by the Red Cross Red Crescent on the African continent.
 In October 2018 in response to the Bududa landslides, the Uganda Red Cross Society worked with Uganda Flying Labs to use drones to collect data for situational awareness and mapping.
 The Uganda Red Cross Society was pleased with the resulting data, and hopes to build its own internal drone capacity in the near future.
 However, Ugandan UAS policies are restrictive: the Uganda Red Cross Society hopes to obtain official permission from aviation authorities to fly more often.